 Mauna Kea-Humu'ula Trail is a 11.2 mile lightly trafficked out and back trail located near Kamuela, Hawaii that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until December.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until December.

 Hike the highest mountain in Hawaii (in the world, measured from the sea floor), and enjoy views to Moana Loa and to the ocean as well as other islands.
 This is not a casual hike - come prepared with all the water, calories, and essential items a high-altitude experience demands.
 Park at the visitor center, self-register anytime, then join the trail a few hundred feet up the road on the left.
 Six miles of uphill trail with few switchbacks, consisting of loose cinder and rough lava, lay ahead.
 You will likely be alone - plan for self-reliance.
 Just below 13,000 feet the trail joins a paved portion of the service road, which, mostly unlaced below, provides a longer but suitable route back.

 This is by far the hardest climb I have ever done!
 Definitely noticed the altitude, but still very worthwhile.

 Hiked in April as part of preparing for Peru in May.
 Temps were in the upper 40s so we just wore long sleeve shirts which was just right.
 The initial trail has a lot of loose cinder that feels like hiking uphill in sand.
 Had some minor altitude symptoms the first time so we used Advil prior to the second time which helped.
 Wogging down in cinder leads to stops to empty shoes.
 Looking forward to Peru.